Types of 1099 Tax Forms: Each Form Explained

 Brokers do not need to file Form 1099-B if the recipient is a corporation or a charitable organization.
 The IRS excludes various other recipients.

-Your business may need to file Form 1099-B if it consistently participates in broker activities like facilitating third-party sales.
-Check the IRS Form 1099-B instructions if the description fits your business.
+Your business may need to file Form 1099-B if it consistently participates in broker activities, such as facilitating third-party sales.
+Check the IRS Form 1099-B instructions to see if the description fits your business.

 1099-C: Cancellation of Debt